yaelbh/qiskit-sympy-provider/README.md

 # Qiskit Sympy Provider

 This module contains [Qiskit](https://www.qiskit.org/) simulators with Qiskit Sympy Provider.
-The simulators simulate a quantum circuit on a classical computer.
-There are two types of simulators
+This provider adds to Qiskit two symbolic quantum circuit simulators using Sympy.
+The two types of simulators are:
 * Statevector simulator - returns the statevector of a quantum circuit
 * unitary simulator - returns the unitary representation of a quantum circuit